CalBearKen/ProjectPidgeon/PidgeonProtocol.md

-# Pidgeon Protocol (飞鸽传书): Emerging AI-to-AI Communication Framework
+# Pidgeon Protocol (): Emerging AI-to-AI Communication Framework

 ## 1. Executive Summary

-**Pidgeon Protocol (飞鸽传书)** is an emerging communication framework designed to become the foundational protocol for autonomous and collaborative AI systems.
+**Pidgeon Protocol ()** is an emerging communication framework designed to become the foundational protocol for autonomous and collaborative AI systems.
 It replaces brittle, synchronous agent-to-agent links with a fault-tolerant, message-queue-based coordination layer.
 This enables AI agents—across vendors, models, and frameworks—to cooperate seamlessly, securely, and at scale.

 Today’s multi-agent systems depend on direct API calls or proprietary orchestration stacks.
 When one component fails, entire workflows stall.
 The **Pidgeon Protocol** abstracts coordination into asynchronous message exchanges, ensuring reliability and interoperability across heterogeneous AI environments.
 This approach extends beyond the Model Context Protocol (MCP) to support a broader AI-to-AI communication ecosystem.